microsoft/DMF/Dmf/Framework/Modules.Core/Dmf_IoctlHandler.md

   // Allows Client to perform actions after the Device Interface is created.
   //
   EVT_DMF_IoctlHandler_PostDeviceInterfaceCreate* PostDeviceInterfaceCreate;
+  // Allows request forwarding for IOCTLs not handled by this Module.
+  //
+  BOOLEAN ForwardUnhandledRequests;
 } DMF_CONFIG_IoctlHandler;
 ````
 Member | Description